Stanley Baldwin: Early life: family, education and marriage

-Baldwin was born at Lower Park House (Lower Park, Bewdley) in Worcestershire, England, to Alfred and Louisa (MacDonald) Baldwin, and through his mother was a first cousin of the writer and poet Rudyard Kipling, with whom he was close for their entire lives.
-A summer spent with Kipling and his sister with the freedom of farm and forest at Loughton in 1877 was seminal in the development of both boys.
+Stanley Baldwin was born on 3 August 1867 at Lower Park House (Lower Park, Bewdley) in Worcestershire, England.
+He was the first and only son of Alfred and Louisa (MacDonald) Baldwin.
+Through his mother was a first cousin of, and had a lifelong friendship with, the writer and poet Rudyard Kipling.
+A summer spent with Kipling and his sister with the freedom of farm and forest at Loughton, Essex, in 1877 was seminal to the development of both boys.

-The family was prosperous, and owned the eponymous iron and steel making business that in later years became part of Richard Thomas and Baldwins.
+The family was prosperous, and owned the eponymous iron- and steel-making business that in later years became part of Richard Thomas and Baldwins.
+His ancestors were involved in the iron industry since the days of the Industrial Revolution.
+On his father's side Baldwin was purely English, while on his mother's side he was of Scottish and Welsh descent.

 Baldwin's schools were St Michael's School, at the time located in Slough, Buckinghamshire (now Berkshire), followed by Harrow School.
 He later wrote that "all the king's horses and all the king's men would have failed to have drawn me into the company of school masters, and in relation to them I once had every qualification as a passive resister."
 Baldwin then went on to the University of Cambridge, where he studied history at Trinity College.
 His time at university was blighted by the presence, as Master of Trinity, of Henry Montagu Butler, his former headmaster who had punished him at Harrow for writing a piece of schoolboy smut.
 He was asked to resign from the Magpie & Stump (the Trinity College debating society) for never speaking, and, after receiving a third-class degree in history, he went into the family business of iron manufacturing.
 His father sent him to Mason College for one session of technical training in metallurgy as preparation.
 As a young man he served briefly as a second lieutenant in the Artillery Volunteers at Malvern, and in 1897 became a JP for the county of Worcestershire.

 Baldwin married Lucy Ridsdale on 12 September 1892.
 Following the birth of a still-born son in January 1894, the couple had six surviving children: